 At The Criminal Defense Team, our Indiana child pornography defense attorneys will fight hard to protect you.
 Our goal is to present the best possible case and to reach a positive outcome.
 We want to ensure you don’t have to face the maximum prison term, if possible.
 We will tirelessly work to get these charges reduced, or the entire case dismissed.

 If you’re facing child pornography charges, do not hesitate to contact The Criminal Defense Team to discuss your legal options.
-Call (317) 687-8326 for a free initial consultation.
+Call (317) OUR-TEAM for a free initial consultation.